kubeckaj/JKCS.py-Manual/docs/source/JKCS2_explore.rst

     lifetime = maximum generations, i.e. number of loops before replacing unchanged structure.
 The best is to keep this parameter as 2-5. [default = 4]

 :guilabel:`-box <float|integer>`
     simulation box size.
-When you use small or large (compared to sulfuric acid) molecules, you should modify the box size otherwise the resultant clusters could contain evaporated molecules or the configuration exploration would not be thourough enough. [default = 7+M]
+When you use small or large (compared to sulfuric acid) molecules, you should modify the box size otherwise the resultant clusters could contain evaporated molecules or the configuration exploration would not be thorough enough. [default = 7+M]

 :guilabel:`-repeat <integer>`
     each simulation is repeated (in parallel) X-times